Spectral Diffusion Models on the Sphere: Diffusion Models in the Frequency Domain for Spherical Data

 appearing in Theorem~\ref{thm:DiffusionFrequency} is not a standard Brownian motion on $\mathbb{C}^{L^2}$, but a centered Gaussian process with nontrivial covariance.
 More precisely, the covariance operator of $\varphi(\tilde{\mathbf{v}}(t))$ is given by

-We emphasize that, due to discretization effects induced by the spherical quadrature, the coefficients $C_{(\ell,m),(\ell',m)}$ entering $\Sigma$ need not vanish for $\ell \neq \ell'$.
+In particular, due to discretization effects induced by the spherical quadrature, the coefficients $C_{(\ell,m),(\ell',m)}$ entering $\Sigma$ need not vanish for $\ell \neq \ell'$.
 Consequently, the covariance matrix $\Sigma$ is block-structured with respect to the index $m$, but is in general non-diagonal in $\ell$, as can be seen in Fig. \ref{fig:cov-phi-Uw}.

 The covariance matrix $\Sigma$ is defined with respect to the real coordinate system induced by the chart $\varphi$, which extracts the independent real degrees of freedom of the spherical Fourier coefficients.
 With respect to these coordinates, the entries of $\Sigma$ take the form